 - unable to turn or reduced and painful movement

-You may not even feel the pain until several hours after the collision – maybe not even until the next day.
-But if you do feel pain it is important to speak to a GP or healthcare professional as they will be able to advise you on suitable remedies and gentle exercises to help your physical recovery.
+You may not even feel the pain until several hours after the collision – possibly not even until the next day.
+But if you do feel pain, it is important to speak to a GP or healthcare professional as they will be able to advise you on suitable remedies and gentle exercises to help your physical recovery.

-Whatever the cause of your injury there’s a good chance it was caused by someone else and the law makes clear that if that happens then you are entitled to make a whiplash compensation claim.
+Whatever the cause of your injury, there’s a good chance it was caused by someone else and the law makes it clear that you are entitled to make a whiplash compensation claim in these circumstances.

 The Scottish Government confirms compensation is “paid to help ease any physical or mental trauma you suffered because of the road crash” – and this includes whiplash.

-At Digby Brown we see first-hand the serious consequences of whiplash.
-In lots of cases people can be left unable to work for a significant period of time.
-We know that whiplash can be more than a minor nuisance for many of our clients.
+At Digby Brown, we see first-hand the serious consequences of whiplash.
+In a number of cases, people can be left unable to work for a significant period of time.

 The process for securing compensation for a whiplash injury claim is essentially no different to claiming compensation for any other injury.

-Solicitors often rely on information like police accident reports to help argue your case but if the police were not involved then your solicitor may rely more on any evidence you gathered yourself at the time.
+Solicitors often rely on information like police accident reports to help argue your case but if the police were not involved, your solicitor may rely more on any evidence you gathered yourself at the time.